 - Write out email templates for everything in your workflow that is repeatable across all clients.

-- Put it all into a CRM such as HoneyBook.
+- Put it all into a client management software for small businesses such as HoneyBook.

 Putting workflows in place creates so many opportunities for growth—the first being that you have a replicable system in place that others can perform.
 This means you can. . .

 Once your workflows are in place, you can begin scaling your business by asking for help.
 A smart business owner focuses their time and energy on their strengths, and delegates the rest.
 And while I know it’s next to impossible for small business owners to build a team and start delegating everything right off the bat (and most of us don’t want to), it’s important to know what tasks make you money, and what tasks simply take up time.

 As a photographer, I know that actually taking pictures is what makes me money.
 Networking, marketing, and giving a client experience worth talking about also makes me money.
 This is why, in my second year of business, I decided to outsource the bulk of my editing to a private editor.
 This let me focus on the things that made me money.
 Editing is not directly connected to profit, but if the time savings I had from outsourcing editing could allow me to take on an extra wedding, or network with other vendors to create a referral network, then that outsourcing effort becomes a return on my investment, and I can begin to scale.